FabrizioPuzzo/Transcript-generation-from-audio-file/README.md

 3. Copy the audio files (.mp3 or .wav) into the folder 'audio_raw/'.

 4. Run <code>main_demo.py</code>.
-The generated transcripts are stored in the folder 'transcripts/'.
+The generated transcripts are stored in the folder 'transcripts/' (folder will be created automatically).

 # References